oracle-livelabs/database/db-expert-tool-suite/db-tutorials/4-migration-advisor/migration-advisor.md

-# Lab 1: View and Compare Services Tool
+# Lab 4: Migration Method Advisor

 ## Introduction

-This lab walks you through how to use DBExpert's [View and Compare Services Tool](https://apexadb.oracle.com/ords/r/dbexpert/dbsn/compare-solutions).
+This lab walks you through how to use DBExpert's [Migration Methods Advisor](https://apexadb.oracle.com/ords/r/dbexpert/migration-methods/home).

-Our tool guides customers through Oracle’s Database service offerings and highlights key service information in a digestible way.
+Identify your options to migrate an on-premises Oracle Database to Oracle Cloud or Oracle Database@Azure.

 **Estimated Time: 5 minutes**